mozilla/addon-sdk/frame.md

 an add-on bundled html document (which will be loaded into every viewport).

 All other options are optional.
-Optional `options.id` can be provided that must be unique per add-on.
-If `options.id` is not provided one is generated from the `options.url`.
-Since `id` is required to be unique attempt to create two frames with a same `url` and no id will fail.
+Optional `options.name` can be provided that must be unique per add-on.
+Unique frame `id` will be generated either from `options.name` or if not provided from the `options.url`.
+Since frame `id` is required to be unique attempt to create two frames with a same `url` and no `name` or with same `name` will fail.

 Optional event handlers `onAttach`, `onReady`, `onLoad`, `onMessage`, more details on that will be covered in the events section of the